How the same evidence can yield different answers when you only change the order.

 - Use the same stopping rules across runs.

-If you only have top logging, renormalize on the logged support and treat the metric as a consistent approximation.
+When full vocabulary logits are available, compute entropy and divergence on the full distribution.
+When only top k logs are available, renormalize on the logged support and treat the result as a consistent approximation.

 # Inputs: per step top k logprobs: logp[t] = {token: log_prob}